Training pants: Wetness lining

 In addition to the visual wetness indicator, some companies have gone as far as to introduce a liner inside their training pants, specifically in the area most frequently urinated.
 This liner is intended to make wearers feel discomfort or cold upon urination, thus conditioning them to use the toilet.
 Pampers was the first one to use this feature with their Feel 'N Learn trainers, which were based specifically around the use of the wetness liner.
 This product and most other wetness liner products are now discontinued, likely due to lack of consumer interest.
 Most companies that use this feature also use the wetness indicator on their training pants.
 When Huggies used this feature on their Pull-Ups, they claimed that the wetness indicator is best suited for those who are visual learners, while the wetness liners are for those who learn from feeling.

-Designs on pants
+Designs

 Some training pants depict licensed characters that are likely to be recognized by young children.

-For example, Huggies has used the Disney Princesses, Toy Story and Cars designs on their training pants.
-Pampers has used Dora the Explorer and Go Diego Go! on their Easy Ups.
-The use of licensed characters on training pants is generally used to motivate the wearer and make wearing the training pants more interesting.
+Huggies has used Disney Princesses, Toy Story, Cars, Mickey Mouse, and Minnie Mouse on their Pull-ups.
+Pampers has used Bluey and My Little Pony: Friendship is Magic on their Easy Ups.
+Licensed characters are used on training pants to motivate the wearer by making the wearing of this garment more enjoyable.